andreas-jonsson/vbados/README.md

-VBADOS is a set of Terminate-and-Stay-Resident (TSR) utilities to be used inside MS-DOS virtual machines.
+VBADOS is a set of Terminate-and-Stay-Resident (TSR) utilities to be used inside MS-DOS virtual machines (and Windows 3.x), and help to provide closer integration between the guest and the host.

 There are two utilities right now:

 * VBMOUSE.EXE is a DOS mouse driver for VirtualBox/VMware emulated mouse, but also real PS/2 mice.
+It allows for seamless host/guest mouse integration, and scroll wheel support.

+* VBSF.EXE is a Shared Folders driver for VirtualBox (not VMware yet).
+It allows to map directories from the host OS into drive letters in the MS-DOS guest.

 Note: this project has absolutely no official relation with either [VirtualBox](https://www.virtualbox.org/) or Visual Basic.